-Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base infrastructure of North Warwickshire whilst allocating land to provide for housing requirements.
-Improving the quality of the existing housing stock BUILDING A STRONGER ECONOMY Business development & the economy Emphasis upon economic growth and productivity from a variety of policies.
+Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base BUILDING A STRONGER infrastructure of North Warwickshire whilst allocating land to provide for housing requirements.
+Improving the quality of the existing housing stock ECONOMY Business development & the economy Emphasis upon economic growth and productivity from a variety of policies.
 The NPPF stresses the importance of considering market and economic signals, together with understanding business needs.
 Planning can make a contribution by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by coordinating development requirements, including the provision of infrastructure'.
 Emphasis is upon the local plan supporting sustainable growth and expansion of business and enterprise.
-Includes: EU Growth Strategy - Europe 2020, Recommendations for the United Kingdom NPPF PPG Industrial Strategy Building a Britain fit for the future 2017 (White Paper) Skills for Growth.
+EU Growth Strategy - Europe 2020, Recommendations for the United Kingdom NPPF PPG Industrial Strategy Building a Britain fit for the future 2017 (White Paper) Skills for Growth.
 BIS National Infrastructure Plan Fixing the foundations: creating a more prosperous nation 2015 Future Telecoms Infrastructure Review 2018 The Digital Economy Act 2017 Digital Connectivity Portal Heritage and the Economy Heritage Counts 2019 An updated report for Historic England June 2019 Requires objectives to ensure there is sufficient land for business development; to ensure that businesses are located in the correct places and that local communities (especially deprived communities) benefit from them; to ensure that businesses do not cause harm to the communities in which they are situated; and to encourage diversity and high value, high growth, knowledge intensive economic activities, including tourism.
-Requires objectives to improve employment skills and levels.
-Meeting the needs of all current and future populations in terms of business and job opportunities.
-Accommodating any employment land and other development opportunities as far as possible within an urban area so as to minimise the impact on greenfield sites.
-Facilitate digital infrastructure to maximise growth opportunities.
-Providing the necessary infrastructure to accommodate current and future development needs in terms of physical green and social infrastructure.
-The need to encourage and accommodate both indigenous and inward investment particularly in
+Requires objectives to improve employment skills and levels. business and job opportunities.
+Accommodating any employment land and other development opportunities as far as possible Includes:

 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Ensure supply of employment land.
 Support efficient, competitive and innovative retail, leisure and other sectors.
 Support digital infrastructure in the Borough to support growth and technological change.
 Regenerate deprived areas through business development.
 Ensure location of development makes efficient use of existing infrastructure.
 Develop economic capacity and expertise.
 Increase economic diversity.
 Maximise economic benefit from tourism.
 Encourage growth in high value, high growth, high knowledge economic activities.
 Ensure that economic growth goes hand-in-hand with high quality environment.
-Understand future demands North Warwickshire IDP (2020) Black Country and southern Staffordshire - Regional Logistics Site Study (2013) Employment Land Review (2013) Addendum to Employment Land Review (2016) Employment Land Review Further Update (2017) Community Infrastructure Levy Non- Residential Review and Update Viability Report (2018) HEDNA 2022 Draft Warwickshire Strategic Economic Plan (April 2024) West Midlands Strategic Employment Sites Study (2021 Future of Freight Plan West Midlands Local Industrial Strategy (2019) Build Back Better, Plan for Growth (2021) A Roadmap for Business Growth West Midlands Plan for Growth Levelling Up White Paper (2022) relation to identified sectors, which have the potential for growth.
+Understand future demands North Warwickshire IDP (2018) Black Country and southern Staffordshire - Regional Logistics Site Study (2013) Employment Land Review (2013) Addendum to Employment Land Review (2016) Employment Land Review Further Update (2017) Community Infrastructure Levy Non- Residential Review and Update Viability Report (2018) HEDNA 2022 relation to identified sectors, which have the potential for growth.
 Creating an environment that is attractive to future growth sectors to improve performance in comparison with other locations.
 Identifying opportunities for heritage led regeneration.
 Economic regeneration is particularly important in any identified areas of deprivation to help alleviate poverty.
 To increase incomes and skill levels, particularly in those communities suffering high levels of deprivation.
 With the predicted increase in households there is likely to be an need to expand schools or provide new schools.
 To supporting the provision of appropriate sized schools